FBI Index: Security Index/Reserve Index

 The Security Index pertained to the FBI list of dangerous people who might commit acts inimical to the national defense and public safety of the United States, in the eyes of the FBI, in time of emergency.
-This included such "dangerous" figures as Martin Luther King Jr. The list specified who could be arrested upon the order of a U.S. president invoking the Emergency Detention Program.
+The list specified who could be arrested upon the order of a U.S. president invoking the Emergency Detention Program.
 The Reserve Index, on the other hand, listed all left-wingers and people suspected of being a Communist.
 By 1950s, for instance, there were 5,000 names on the Security Index, while the Reserve Index had 50,000 in the Chicago field office.
 A person listed in the Reserve Index could be transferred to the Security Index if such individual posed a threat to U.S. interests in a period of national emergency.
 A difference between these indices involved their color scheme.
 The files of those of the Security Index were all in white while the Reserve Index varied in colors depending on the occupation of the subject.

 Prominent figures listed in the Reserve Index include Martin Luther King.
 The FBI had been monitoring his activities with the Southern Christian Leadership Conference since 1957 and by 1962, he was finally listed in the FBI index due to the involvement of two of his advisers with the U.S. Communist Party, although he failed to meet the criteria for inclusion in the Security Index.

 The Security Index itself was merged with the Agitator Index and the Communist Index.
 Renamed the Reserve Index in 1960, this index included a Section A for teachers, doctors, lawyers, entertainers, and other people considered influential and not politically conservative.
 Hoover had King added to the Reserve Index, Section A, in retaliation for his civil rights work and worldwide popularity.

 Renamed again to the Administrative Index (ADEX) in 1971 and discontinued during 1978, the records are still kept as inactive at FBI headquarters and 29 field offices.